 1. Mainline spirituality is about a commitment to a shared witness and mission through ecumenical cooperation.
 Thus, the ecumenical movement toward unity, even if it has not happened theologically, inspires mainline spirituality.

 2. Mainline spirituality follows the path of the American intellectual life of university education because of its value of scholarship.
 Driskill points to science and faith, psychology and faith, as well as to historical studies and science, including a critical approach to the Bible.
-If it has been shaped by a variety of critical approaches, mainliners believe God still speaks through Scripture.
+If it has been shaped by a variety of critical approaches, mainliners believe God still speaks through Scripture.3.
+Karl Barth and Paul Tillich led mainline spirituality to a God “out there” to a God of relationship, to an immanent God within reality.
+Hence, a more panentheistic view of God.

 4. Who then is Jesus?
 Miracles receded among mainliners and Jesus is more connected to compassion and justice.
 Love, forgiveness.
 An inspired leader.
 His “divinity” is about his faithfulness to God.
 “The resurrection is treasured as God’s vindication of Jesus’ earthly life and the powerful capacity of love to overcome death” (124).
 Thus, many progressives see the resurrection for its symbolic power, not its historicity.
 He appeals to Marc Borg on Spirit — and sees Jesus as one mediator of the divine.
 Jesus becomes a way to God but not the only way.